IowaDave/pxt-makerbit-maze/README.md

 I wrote an extension package of custom blocks you can use in the MakeCode editor to create mazes and navigate within them.
 You can read more about that at the following URL: [https://iowadave.github.io/pxt-maze](https://iowadave.github.io/pxt-maze).

+This article aims to show how I built an actual game using the custom blocks, an old Amazon delivery box, and that wonderful micro:bit accessory called the MakerBit by Roger Wagner.
+That's a picture of it, up at the top of the page.

 ## Build a Game Console
 A friend of mine served as Sea Bee in the U.S. Navy.
 He loves telling stories about a day when the admiral commanding his unit spoke to them.